Top Market News: What Happened In Investing Today

 (...takes Manhattan.
 Wikipedia)

-Amazon (AMZN) is opening one of its Books locations in New York City, at Columbus Circle.
+Amazon (NASDAQ:AMZN) is opening one of its Books locations in New York City at Columbus Circle.
 There appears to be some symbolism associated with the move, which sets it up in the backyard of Penguin, Simon & Schuster, and other publishers, as The New York Times points out.

 Does Amazon strike you as a company given to symbolic gestures?
 I'd think that market dominance has also been a factor in this decision.
-From Marketwatch:
+From MarketWatch:

 Every book in stock will have reached a four-star-or-more rating on the Amazon website with the exception of certain bestsellers and new releases.